Judge temporarily blocks Kentucky’s near-total abortion ban

 Abortion-rights groups fought for the ruling that pauses the 2019 Kentucky law for now.
 Under the so-called trigger provisions, abortions ended abruptly June 24 once the nation’s highest court ruled to end federal constitutional protections for abortions.

-Since that momentous decision, nearly 200 women with scheduled appointments have been turned away from EMW Women’s Surgical Center, one of the two Louisville abortion clinics, according to Heather Gatnarek, an attorney for the American Civil Liberties Union of Kentucky.
+Since then, nearly 200 women with scheduled appointments have been turned away from EMW Women’s Surgical Center, one of the two Louisville abortion clinics, according to Heather Gatnarek, an attorney for the American Civil Liberties Union of Kentucky.

-“We’re glad the court recognized the devastation happening in Kentucky and decided to block the commonwealth’s cruel abortion bans,” leaders from Planned Parenthood and the ACLU said in a joint statement Thursday.
-“Since the Supreme Court overturned Roe last Friday, numerous Kentuckians have been forced to carry pregnancies against their will or flee their home state in search of essential care.
+Planned Parenthood and the ACLU released a joint statement saying they were glad the “cruel abortion bans” were blocked, adding that since last week’s ruling, “numerous Kentuckians have been forced to carry pregnancies against their will or flee their home state in search of essential care.
 Despite this victory, we know this fight is far from over.”

-Kentucky Attorney General Daniel Cameron’s office didn’t immediately respond to an email seeking comment on the ruling.
-Cameron, a Republican, has defended the state’s abortion laws.

-The Kentucky case reflects the battles being waged in courthouses around the country over whether pregnancies may be lawfully ended.

-Attorneys for the Kentucky clinics argued the state’s constitution protects the right to an abortion.
-Cameron’s legal team says no such constitutional right exists.

-Jefferson County Circuit Judge Mitch Perry heard arguments from both sides in a Louisville courtroom on Wednesday before issuing his order.
+Kentucky Attorney General Daniel Cameron, a Republican who is running for governor, said Thursday’s ruling had no basis in the state constitution and that he would challenge it.
+“We will do everything possible to continue defending this law and to ensure that unborn life is protected in the Commonwealth,” he said in a statement.

+The Kentucky case reflects the battles being waged in courthouses around the country after the Supreme Court left it up to the states to decide whether abortion is legal within their borders.
+Some of the disputes involve bans that have been on the books, unenforced, for generations.
+Some involve “trigger laws” that were specifically designed to take effect if Roe were to fall.
+Some entail prohibitions on abortion that were held up pending the ruling on Roe, and are now moving forward.

-In Kentucky, a lawsuit filed this week on behalf of the abortion clinics claims women were being “forced to remain pregnant against their will” in violation of the state’s constitution.
+Thursday’s ruling in Kentucky comes in a lawsuit filed this week on behalf of abortion clinics, which claimed women were being “forced to remain pregnant against their will” in violation of the state’s constitution.
 The suit asked the judge to temporarily block the “trigger law” along with another Kentucky law that attempted to prevent abortions at six weeks of pregnancy.

+Attorneys for the Kentucky clinics argued Wednesday that the state’s constitution protects the right to an abortion.
+Cameron’s legal team said no such constitutional right exists.

-The judge on Thursday also agreed to temporarily block the six-week ban.
+Jefferson County Circuit Judge Mitch Perry sided with the clinics Thursday, and agreed to temporarily block the six-week ban.
 That measure was previously halted by a federal court.

 The trigger measure contains a narrow exception allowing a physician to perform a procedure necessary to prevent the death or permanent injury of a pregnant woman.
 It does not permit abortions in cases of rape or incest.